-- Climate In cold or hot weather a greyhound will need extra energy to maintain their body temperature - Exercise A greyhound that is exercising intensively will need extra food - Pregnancy or lactation Pregnancy and lactation place big demands on the dam's body and she will need extra food.
+- Climate: In cold or hot weather a greyhound will need extra energy to maintain their body temperature. - Exercise: A greyhound that is exercising will require more food. - Pregnancy or lactation: Pregnancy and lactation place big demands on the dam's body and she will need extra food.
 At the time of peak lactation, for example, a dam typically requires three times her normal energy intake.

-Body weight - A greyhound's size and weight will impact on the amount of food required.
+Body weight: A greyhound's size and weight will impact on the amount of food required.